YaronL16/Hafifon/09.Docker/Docker.md

   - Enterprise-grade features
   - Appendix B, and C

-- **Answer the following questions while reading the book:**
+ **Answer the following questions while reading the book:**

-- **Containers**
+ **Containers**
   - What are containers?
   - What are the differences between containers and VMs?
   - What are self-healing containers with restart policies?
 (References: always, unless-stopped, on-failed)
   - When does a container stop running?

-- **Docker Engine**
+ **Docker Engine**
   - What is the docker engine and what are the major components that make up the docker engine?
   - Explain what each component is responsible for.
   - What are the benefits of the new modular docker engine model?
   - How are containers able to run without the daemon?
 (References: runc process, STDIN & STDOUT streams)
-  - Explain the flow of the process ...
+  - Explain the whole process of how a container is created from the moment we enter a command in the CLI.

-- **Images & Builds**
+ **Images & Builds**
   - What are images and what are they made up of?
   - How can you push an image to a 3rd party registry?
 What if the registry's certificate expired?
   - Explain image sharing.